Blog

-Are you dependent and wondering whether you need to file taxes?
-As a dependent, tax filing rules can be confusing.
-In this article, we will help you understand the basic tax filing requirements that apply to dependents.
+Are you classified as a dependent and pondering whether you need to file taxes?
+The tax filing rules for dependents can indeed be perplexing.
+This article aims to demystify the basic tax filing requirements that apply to dependents, providing you with a comprehensive understanding of your obligations.

-A dependent is someone who relies on another person for financial support, such as children under 19 or full-time students under 24.
-The IRS also considers elderly parents or family members with disabilities as dependents if they meet certain criteria.
+A dependent is an individual who is financially reliant on another person.
+This category typically includes children under 19 or full-time students under 24.
+The IRS also recognizes elderly parents or family members with disabilities as dependents, provided they meet specific criteria.

-If your earned income was below $12,200 in 2019 (or $12,400 in 2020), then you do not need to file taxes as a dependent.
-However, if your unearned income was above $1,100 in both years combined (such as interest income from savings accounts), then you are required to file taxes.
+As a dependent, you may wonder if you have to file taxes.
+If your earned income was below $12,200 in 2019 (or $12,400 in 2020), you are not required to file taxes.
+However, if your unearned income (such as interest income from savings accounts) exceeded $1,100 in both years combined, you are obligated to file taxes.

-No. If someone else claims you as their dependent on their tax return (usually your parents), then you cannot claim yourself on your own tax return.
+If another person claims you as their dependent on their tax return (typically your parents), you cannot claim yourself on your own tax return.

 Conclusion

-Being a dependent does not necessarily mean that an individual cannot file taxes, however it is extremely important to understand and comply with the IRS’ regulations for filing.
-Be aware of your earned and unearned income thresholds along with other rules pertaining to dependents while seeking assistance from professionals can make the process much easier for everyone involved!
+Being a dependent does not necessarily exempt you from filing taxes.
+It is crucial to understand and comply with the IRS’ regulations for filing.
+Awareness of your earned and unearned income thresholds, along with other rules pertaining to dependents, can simplify the process.
+Always seek professional advice if you are uncertain about your tax filing requirements.

 FAQs